 We provide home repairs at no cost for low-income, elderly homeowners living in Montgomery County, with a preference to those in their homes for a minimum of 10 years.
 We also provide urgently needed safety updates, such as wheelchair ramps, grab bars, and hand-rails, by skilled tradespeople.
 We work with volunteer groups throughout the year to complete small projects for low-income elderly homeowners or in low-income neighborhoods.

 We can organize the projects, but we need your help to get the work done!
 Spend some time giving back to your community by getting the chance to work with some great people and make a real difference in the lives of some very deserving homeowners.

 You can sign up to volunteer through our Volunteer page!

 Want to help but don’t have time?
 Our volunteers help us get the work done, but donations and sponsorships are what makes it all possible.
 You can donate monetarily or with supplies or you can sponsor a program or a house for National Rebuilding Day.

-Check out our Sponsorship page to find out how you can help!
+Check out our Support page to find out how you can help!